Education Customers Now Get 60-70% Discount on Adobe CC 2014

 Adobe CC 2014 Education Offer

-Students & teachers, now get Adobe Creative Cloud – including all-new tools like Photoshop CC 2014, Illustrator CC 2014, InDesign CC 2014, Muse CC 2014, and more – for just US$19.99 a month.
+Students & teachers, now get Adobe Creative Cloud – including all-new tools like Photoshop CC 2014, Illustrator CC 2014, InDesign CC 2014, Muse CC 2014, and more – for a reduced price of US$19.99/month for the first year.
 That’s 60% off the regular price.
 This offer is limited to one (1) purchase of one (1) Creative Cloud annual membership per customer, and may not be assigned, exchanged, sold, transferred, or combined with any other discount.

 Any current or recent student or teacher (aged 13 and older) can take advantage of these deals… For showing academic eligibility, the company says: “Documents dated within the last six months are considered current.”
 Or, if you happen to have a school-issued email address (such as “.edu” or “.k12″), then you will be instantly verified.